yasirbhutta/yasirbhutta.github.io/python/docs/variables.md

 - Each box has a name (label) to identify what's inside.
 - You can put things in, take them out, and change what's inside.

+## Variable names

+In Python, valid variable names must adhere to the following rules:

+- **Begin with a letter or an underscore:** The first character of a variable name must be a letter (a-z, A-Z) or an underscore (_).

+- **Followed by letters, digits, or underscores:** After the first character, the variable name can contain letters, digits (0-9), or underscores.

+- **Case-sensitive:** Variable names are case-sensitive.
+For example, myVariable and myvariable would be considered different variables.

+- **No reserved keywords:** Variable names cannot be Python reserved keywords (e.g., if, for, while, class, etc.).

 [video:Python Variables and Assignment](https://www.youtube.com/watch?v=CRiu33tEDIM)
 [video: Meaningful Variable Names \| Python Best Practices](https://youtube.com/shorts/lQy1Le8fnRs?si=kU0YflJx7lLzp_TT) [video: Asterisk (*) in Variable Assignment](https://www.youtube.com/watch?v=xCwfASassNs)